Malaysia regulator to probe if AirAsia broke rules in Airbus deals

-KUALA LUMPUR (Reuters) - Malaysia’s securities regulator said on Sunday it will examine whether AirAsia Group (AIRA.KL) and unit AirAsia X (AIRX.KL) broke securities laws, after UK prosecutors accused executives of receiving bribes from Airbus for buying planes.
-(AIR.PA)
+KUALA LUMPUR, Feb 2 (Reuters) - Malaysia’s securities regulator said on Sunday it will examine whether AirAsia Group and unit AirAsia X broke securities laws, after UK prosecutors accused executives of receiving bribes from Airbus for buying planes.

 The allegations came to light on Friday when Airbus agreed a record $4 billion settlement with France, Britain and the United States.
 Prosecutors said it had bribed public officials and hidden payments as part of a pattern of worldwide corruption.